Ceasar/Encyclopedia/src/Sentence.rst

 Many questions can be transformed into statements:

+:Example:
-Example: Are you tired of meeting weird guys? => You must be tired of meeting weird guys.
+    Are you tired of meeting weird guys? => You must be tired of meeting weird guys.

+Question formation is subject to structural constraints.

+:Example:
+    Mary saw that movie that Betty loves?
+(How do we question who Betty was?)

 Such transformations usually start with: